swindon-rs/swindon-js/doc/lattice.rst

 Also this API doesn't ensure that corresponding value is updated at the server side.
 It's application responsibility to call needed application-specific server-side method that updates value in the database.

+All update methods throw ``InvalidType`` when type of the value does not match expected one.

 .. warning:: Currently there is no way to undo optimistic transaction, we will add some API to support this use case in future.